JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 ### Technology, Breeding, and the Modern Pelargonium

 <param ve-entity eid="Q165044" title="greenhouse">
 The genus _Pelargonium_ is amazingly varied, including both annual and perennial herbs that naturally occur in temperate and tropical climates.
-For that reason, the first plants to reach Holland were cultivated in heated greenhouses to protect them from that region’s cold and frost.[^ref13] By the early 1800s, new technologies–both for fabricating iron and plate glass and for constructing buildings with these materials–fueled a fad among the social elite for purchasing conservatories and exotic plants to display therein.[^ref14] That innovation combined with new knowledge about hand-pollination techniques made pelargoniums, which are easily hybridized that way, an ideal choice for displaying in such spaces—their popularity quickly grew among plant collectors and amateur breeders.
+For that reason, the first plants to reach Holland were cultivated in heated greenhouses to protect them from that region’s cold and frost.[^ref13] By the early 1800s, new technologies–both for fabricating iron and plate glass and for constructing buildings with these materials–fueled a fad among the social elite for purchasing conservatories and exotic plants to grow therein.[^ref14] That innovation combined with new knowledge about hand-pollination techniques made pelargoniums, which are easily hybridized that way, an ideal choice for cultivating in such spaces—their popularity quickly grew among plant collectors and amateur breeders.
 <param ve-image primary url="Queen-Adelaide-Princess-Adelaide-of-Saxe-Meiningen.jpg" title="Pelargoniums were prized as scientific specimens, exotic curiosities, status symbols, conversation pieces, and aesthetic objects, all of which artists communicated in portraits of important plant collectors.
 Samuel William Reynolds, _Queen Adelaide (Princess Adelaide of Saxe-Meiningen)_, published 1831 by Martin Colnaghi, after Sir William Beechey, mezzotint, 644 x 435 mm (plate), National Portrait Gallery, London, CC BY-NC-ND 3.0">
 <param ve-image url="pelargonium_rubens_peale_with_a_geranium_1985.59.1.jpg" title="Rembrandt Peale, _Rubens Peale with a Geranium_, 1801, oil on canvas, 71.4 x 61 cm, National Gallery of Art, Open Access">
 <param ve-image primary url="https://images.metmuseum.org/CRDImages/ep/original/DP152116.jpg" title="Eduard Gaertner, _The Family of Mr. Westfal in the Conservatory_, 1836, oil on canvas, 23.8 x 20 cm, Purchase, funds from various donors, by exchange, 2007, Metropolitan Museum of Art, public domain">